Published On: Jan 14 2014 12:14:40 PM ESTUpdated On: Oct 30 2015 02:00:00 AM EDT

 Henry Winkler played Arthur "Fonzie" Fonzarelli, a cool, motorcycle-riding "greaser."
 While he was initially a minor character, he eventually became a breakout character.
 He was especially known for his catchphrase "Aaaay!," delivered with two thumbs up.

 After "Happy Days," Winkler spent the rest of the 1980s serving as executive producer of the TV show "MacGyver."
 With an uncredited role as a high school principal in 1996's "Scream," he began to take on more acting roles, going on to appear in movies such as "The Waterboy," "Little Nicky," "Holes," "Click" and "Here Comes the Boom."
-He's also had regular roles on the TV comedies "Arrested Development," "Royal Pains" and "Children's Hospital."
+He's also had regular roles on the TV comedies "Arrested Development," "Royal Pains," "Children's Hospital" and "Parks and Recreation."

 Marion Ross played Marion "Mrs. C" Cunningham, Richie Cunningham's mother and a traditional homemaker.
 She was the only character whom Fonzie allowed to call him by his real first name, Arthur, which she always did affectionately.

 Ross had already been an established actress of 20 years when she landed her role in "Happy Days."
 She appeared in several roles on "The Love Boat," eventually landing a recurring role as Emily Hayward, the woman that married Captain Merill Stubing.
 She's also had roles in the TV series "Brooklyn Bridge," "That '70s Show," "Touched by an Angel," "The Drew Carey Show," "Gilmore Girls" and "Brothers & Sisters."
-Most recently she's had cameos on the TV series "Two and a Half Men," "The Exes" and "Instant Mom," and appeared in the 2014 indie dramas "Sweet Surrender" and "A Reason."
+Most recently she's had cameos on the TV series "Chasing Life" and "Hot in Cleveland," and appeared in the 2014 TV movies "Signed, Sealed, Delivered for Christmas" and "A Perfect Christmas List."

 Tom Bosley played Howard "Mr. C" Cunningham, Marion's wife and the father of Richie and his sister Joanie.
 Howard owned a hardware store called Cunningham's Hardware and was a Leopard Lodge member and a family man.
 Besides Fonzie, he was the only other character to appear in all 255 episodes of the series.